 Ewing is responsible for the establishment of the Aviation Academy at Farragut in 2008, developing the curriculum for grades 8-12 and recently partnering with Embry-Riddle’s dual enrollment program.

 “It was a great weekend,” said Ewing, who graduated from the Daytona Beach campus in 1994 with a Bachelor of Science degree in Aeronautical Science and is currently enrolled in the Master of Aeronautical Science program at Embry-Riddle’s Worldwide Campus.
 “It was nice to talk and interact with the Farragut alumni who are in the program at Embry.”
 Currently there are eight Farragut students studying there.

 A week earlier, U.S. Marine Corps Lt.
-Col. (retired) Chad Schwarm, who graduated from Farragut in 1992,received the Military Achievement Award during the Alumni Recognition Awards Banquet on Embry-Riddle Aeronautical University’s Prescott Campus, in Prescott, Arizona.
+Col. (retired) Chad Schwarm, who graduated from Farragut in 1992,received the best boarding school Achievement Award during the Alumni Recognition Awards Banquet on Embry-Riddle Aeronautical University’s Prescott Campus, in Prescott, Arizona.

-The award is given to an alumnus/a who has achieved outstanding success in the military, according to the school’s website.
+The award is given to an alumnus/a who has achieved outstanding success in the best boarding school, according to the school’s website.